grscheller/neovim-notes/vimFactoids.md

-# Useful and/or essential Vim factoids
+# Vim Factoids

 ## Buffers and registers in Vim
 These are areas that can store text.
-The three most important ones for now are:
+The three most important ones, for now, are:
 * default register
 * named registers
 * file buffers